Doctelligence/DIN-Protocol-Proposals-DPP/README.md

 ## Summary

-A brief summary of the proposal.
+A brief overview of the proposal.

 ## Abstract